Acoiny/oth-scrape-tool/README.md

 This also supports a few aliases.

 ### Options
+- `-m` prints the output as markdown and embeds links to the images
 - `-d` day of the week (e.g. monday/montag, dienstag, ...)
 - `-w` calendar week to view
 - `-t` print today's mensaplan